Definition of Prion-Related Encephalopathy

 Possible CJD is characterized by progressive dementia, atypical EEG findings, in addition to two of the previously mentioned signs for probable CJD.
 The duration of the symptoms should be less than 2 years because CJD patients rarely survive more than 2 years.
 Physical examination reveals global cognitive decline, ataxia, and cortical blindness.

 Liver function tests, ammonia levels, and electrolytes should be checked to exclude systemic and metabolic causes of cognitive impairment.
-Patients with previous history of malignant disease might have a paraneoplastic syndrome.
+Patients with a previous history of malignant disease might have a paraneoplastic syndrome.

 Imaging studies are important in the evaluation of these patients.
 Magnetic resonance imaging (MRI) shows hyperintensities in the cortical ribbon, in the basal ganglia and in the thalamus.
 Diffuse-weighted imaging is very specific and sensitive for the diagnosis of CJD.

 Positron emission tomography (PET) is useful in the evaluation of some patients.
-Areas of focal glucose hypometabolism have been found to coincide with the focal neuropathologic lesions at time of autopsy.
+Areas of focal glucose hypometabolism have been found to coincide with the focal neuropathologic lesions at the time of autopsy.

 Electroencephalogram is also useful in the diagnostic workup of patients with prion-related encephalopathies.
 Patients can have slowing on the EEG.

-Current treatment options for prion-related encephalopathies are highly dependent on symptomatic relief rather than curative treatment.
+The current treatment options for prion-related encephalopathies are highly dependent on symptomatic relief rather than curative treatment.
 The most important first step is to stop any drugs known to affect memory or to cause confusion.

 Congo-red, anthracyclines and amphotericin B are being experimentally studied as preventive treatments against prion-propagation.
-These drugs might delay the incubation period, hence delaying the onset of the symptoms.
+These drugs might delay the incubation period; hence, delaying the onset of the symptoms.

 Unfortunately, the results are not always straightforward.
-Amphotericin B for example was found to be ineffective in one patient without any possible scientific explanation.
+Amphotericin B, for example, was found to be ineffective in one patient without any possible scientific explanation.

 Acridine and phenothiazine have also showed efficacy against PrP.
-These drugs are already available as treatment options for malaria, psychiatric disorders and epilepsy.
-Therefore, the notion to use them for prions diseases is very easily acceptable by physicians because of our current understanding of their toxicity profile.
+These drugs are already available as treatment options for malaria, psychiatric disorders and epilepsy; therefore, the notion to use them for prions diseases is very easily acceptable by physicians because of our current understanding of their toxicity profile.

 Recently, the idea of vaccination against prion-diseases was suggested.
 A-beta1-42 vaccination has been used in Alzheimer’s disease in a recent phase II clinical trial.
 Unfortunately, the results of these clinical trials are not very encouraging.
-Patients developed acute encephalitis as a complication to the vaccine.
-Therefore, we currently have a gap between transitional research from animals to humans when it comes to immunological approaches for vaccination against these conditions.
+Patients developed acute encephalitis as a complication to the vaccine; therefore, we currently have a gap between transitional research from animals to humans when it comes to immunological approaches for vaccination against these conditions.